China June vehicle sales up 4.6 pct y/y - Passenger Car Association

-Honda confirms 11th U.S. death tied to ruptured Takata air bag inflator

-WASHINGTON, July 10 Honda Motor Co said Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata Corp air bag inflator.

-BEIJING, July 11 Passenger vehicle sales in China to retail customers rose 4.6 percent in June from a year earlier, the China Passenger Car Association (CPCA) said on Tuesday.
+BEIJING, July 11 (Reuters) - Passenger vehicle sales in China to retail customers rose 4.6 percent in June from a year earlier, the China Passenger Car Association (CPCA) said on Tuesday.

 Retail sales totalled 1.78 million vehicles in June, according to data posted on the CPCA website.
 For the first six months of the year, passenger car sales fell 0.2 percent compared to the same period a year ago.